![]() |

 Also (2):

-A/B split between We All Stand and _Senses_, fadeout captures the first couple seconds of boinging synths, which is cold-start replayed.
-Another small break before the next one, _Chosen___Time_.
+A/B split between We All Stand and Senses, fadeout captures the first couple seconds of boinging synths, which is cold-start replayed.
+Another small break before the next one, Chosen__Time_.

 (3) has an edit point after Chosen Time.